Governor Asa Hutchinson

 Director, Arkansas Career & Training Institute (ACTI) - Arkansas Rehabilitation Services

 Jonathan Bibb earned a Bachelor of Science degree in radiology from the University of Central Arkansas in 1995 and a master’s degree in public administration from the University of Arkansas at Little Rock in 2002.
 He is a registered radiologic technologist and a graduate of the Arkansas Academy for Public Health Leadership.
 Prior to his role as ACTI Director, Bibb was the apprenticeship program manager for the Arkansas Department of Career Education.
 Bibb’s first job in state government was as the administrator for the Mammography Accreditation and Compliance Program at the Arkansas Department of Health, a position he held for seven years.

-Associate Director for CTE Special Projects
+Associate Director for Career and Technical Education (CTE) Special Projects

 Sonja Wright-McMurray was born in Goldsboro, NC.
 She became an Arkansan after her father’s retirement from the United States Air Force in 1984.
 Wright-McMurray joined the Department of Career Education as Associate Director for Arkansas Works in October 2009.
 She became the Associate Director for Career and Technical Education in July 2015.
 She earned a Bachelor of Arts in Psychology and a Master of Education in Higher Education Administration from the University of Arkansas at Fayetteville.
 Wright-McMurray also earned a Master of Science in Rehabilitation Counseling from Drake University.
 Wright-McMurray began her career as a Career Instructor with the Youth Opportunities Unlimited (Y.O.U.) program at the University of Arkansas in 1996.
 After completing her Master’s degree from the University of Arkansas, she began working at the University of Central Arkansas as a Project Coordinator for Career Services and Cooperative Education in 2001.